 6) Push the convenient and practical side

-Rather than having brand-name products, millennials prefer to use over ownership, which means that they are now looking for other ways to obtain an item rather than just buying it.
+Rather than having brand-name products, millennials are now looking for other ways to obtain an item rather than just buying it outright.
 This is the generation that has embraced the “sharing economy,” which consists of peer-to-peer platforms that provide access to shared goods and services.
-As mentioned previously, the millennial generation tends to value experiences over material goods, which is a characteristic reflected by using technology and their devices to share their adventures and gatherings on social media platforms.
+As mentioned previously, the millennial generation tends to value experiences over material goods.
+This is a characteristic reflected by using technology and their devices to share their adventures and gatherings on social media platforms.
 This cultural shift means that companies and marketers need to find ways to plug into the sharing economy and make their products and services more appealing to this current way of life.

 7) Lean into the shopping experience rather than the product